-The site is located on the south shore of middle Killary Harbour, Co.
+The site is located on the south shore of Outer Killary Harbour, Co.
 Galway.
-The 2.55 Ha site is a new application for previously licensed site T09/318A.
 Killary Harbour is a fjord-like inlet situated between the county boundaries of Mayo to the north and Galway to the south.
 It is approximately 15km long and 0.75km wide with an average depth of 15m.
 As high mountainous ground surrounds the water body, freshwater runoff is a significant factor in its hydrography.
 Killary Harbour is largely sheltered from wind and wave action making it an ideal area for aquaculture.
 Access to this site is by boat only.
-This aquaculture has been in existence for 20 years, which indicates that the hydrodynamic regime is suitable for this type of aquaculture.
-At present there are major problems in Killary Harbour's existing sites due to overstocking, lack of growth and seed availability.
-This site is situated north of a group of existing sites, 2 of which are already licensed to this applicant.
-This site is currently not in use, and it is recommended to leave this area fallow and encourage greater flow of water through the system and improve settlement.
-The Wild Atlantic Way runs along the R335 on the north shore to Ashleigh and joins the N59 along the south shore to Letterfrack; this site can be view directly from the route.
+This aquaculture has been in existence for 30 years, which indicates that the hydrodynamic regime is suitable for this type of aquaculture.
+This site extends seaward of the last licensed mussel site in Killary Harbour and is located a short distance from an established finfish farm.

+At present there are major problems in existing sites due to overstocking, lack of growth and seed availability, additional licensed area would not improve this situation.

+The Wild Atlantic Way runs along the R335 on the north shore to Ashleigh and joins the N59 along the south shore to Letterfrack; this site cannot be view directly from the route.
 Appropriate Site Location maps have been submitted with this application.